Keeping palm trees looking good is actually quite a lot of maintenance. They need to be cleaned or trimmed every year or two at most.

 When is the best time of year to clean palm trees?

 Winter is the best time to clean palm trees.
-The reason is that plant and tree growth slow down during the colder winter months, making it the perfect time to remove dead and diseased fronds, seeds, and stem hair in preparation for spring blossom.
+The reason is that plant and tree growth slow down during the colder winter months, making it the perfect time to remove dead and diseased fronds, seed pod removal, and stem hair in preparation for spring blossom.

 Both procedures are basically the same.
 Palm cleaning and trimming both involve the removal of dead palm fronds, fruit stalks, seed pods, and trunk trimming to improve the health and looks of your palm tree.